Ubuntu does come with a bunch of fonts installed by default in it. But at times you might not be satisfied with the available fonts.

 Step 2: Install the new fonts

-The downloaded fonts might be in a zipped file.
-Extract it.
-Most of the fonts are either in TTF (TrueType Fonts) or in OTF (OpenType Fonts) format.
-Whichever it may be, just double click on the font file.
-It will open it in Font Viewer.
-In here, you can see the option to install the font in top right corner:
+Whichever it may be, just double-click on the font file.
+It will open it in Font Viewer application.
+In here, you can see the option to install the font in the top-right corner:

 Once installed, you can see the newly installed fonts in any application that uses fonts such as GIMP, Pinta etc.